winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 “He answered, ‘An ascetic renounces love, leaves home, and cultivates the path.
 He controls his faculties so that he isn’t defiled by external desires.
 He’s kind to everyone, and he doesn’t do any harm.
 When he encounters suffering, he isn’t saddened.
 When he meets with pleasure, he isn’t delighted.
 He’s tolerant like the earth; therefore, he’s called an ascetic.’

 122\.
 “The prince said, ‘Excellent!
 This is the path that truly severs worldly ties.
 It’s subtle, pure, and clear.
 This is the only way to happiness.’
-He then ordered his driver to pull the chariot over [beside the ascetic].”
+He then ordered his driver to pull the chariot over [beside the ascetic].
 {:#p122}

 123\.
 “The prince then asked the ascetic, ‘What’s the purpose of cutting off one’s hair and beard, putting on Dharma robes, and carrying a bowl?’